esphome/esphome-docs/components/sensor/statistics.rst

 .. seo::
     :description: Instructions for setting up a Statistics Sensor

 The ``statistics`` sensor platform quickly generates summary statistics from another sensor’s measurements.
-See :ref:`statistics-description` for information about the available summary statistics.
+See :ref:`statistics-descriptions` for information about the available summary statistics.

 The component calculates statistics over a sliding window or a resettable continuous window.
-See :ref:`window-types` for details about each possible type.
+See :ref:`statistics-window_types` for details about each possible type.

 Each summary statistic sensor is optional, and the component stores the measurement information only necessary for the enabled sensors.
 The component uses external memory on ESP32 boards if available.